Sharp spectroscopic fingerprints of disorder in an incompressible magnetic state: Methods

 \subsection{Sample preparation}

 Single crystals of \kcso\ were prepared following the procedure reported in Ref.~[\onlinecite{Zhong2020}].
 Specifically, high-purity and commercially available K$_2$Co$_3$, Co$_3$O$_4$, and SeO$_2$ were mixed in a molar ratio of $1.2\!:\!0.33\!:\!2.2$ and loaded into an Al$_2$O$_3$ crucible, which was sealed in a vacuumed quartz tube.
 The tube was heated to $T\!=\!600~^{\circ}$C, maintained at that temperature for 8 hours, and then cooled to room temperature at a rate of $6~^{\circ}$C/hour.
 The resulting flat pink crystals were collected in water.
 The crystallographic $c^\ast$ and $c$ axes are normal to the flat surface of the crystals, as confirmed by backscattering Laue X-ray diffraction.
+The largest K$_2$Co(SeO$_3$)$_2$ crystal was selected for far-infrared magneto-spectroscopy (FIRMS) measurements and was polished to create parallel planes perpendicular to the $c$-axis.
+Two unpolished crystals were used for thermodynamic measurements, which yielded consistent results.
 Single crystals of Rb$_2$Co(SeO$_3$)$_2$ were prepared similarly.